danidb/zusform/README.md

 ## Why
 1. I wanted a performant React form handling library with a simpler API for the features that matter most to me, based on controlled components.
 2. I've been using Zustand quite often and I think it's great, handling forms with Zustand would mean fewer moving parts.
-3. I'm working on a project for a client where this would make sense.
+3. I'm working on a project where this would make sense.
 4. Enjoyment.

 ## Contributing